saatvik-29/bankfrontend/README.md

 npm run dev
 ```

+The development server will proxy API calls to the production backend at `https://bankbackend-ygee.onrender.com`.

 ## Deployment

-This project is configured for Vercel deployment:
+This project is configured for Vercel deployment with backend at `https://bankbackend-ygee.onrender.com`:

 1. Connect your GitHub repo to Vercel
 2. Vercel will auto-detect the framework and use the settings in `vercel.json`
+3. API calls to `/api/*` are automatically proxied to the backend
-3. Build command: `npm run build`
+4. Build command: `npm run build`
-4. Output directory: `dist`
+5. Output directory: `dist`

 ## Features